 For now, just a small percentage of people who work in tech understand the real pace of the progress and the astonishing potential instruction-based LLMs tuning brings.
 Geoffrey Hinton is one of them, publicly speaking of such risks as job market pressure, fake content production, and malicious usage.
 What I find even more important is that he points out that current systems capable of zero-shot learning of complex skills might have a better learning algorithm than humans do.

 The concern with modern LLMs comes from the fact that while they provide a huge leverage in a lot of tasks, the abilities to work with these models —pre-train, fine-tune, do meaningful prompting, or incorporate them in digital products — is obviously unequal around the society, both in terms of training/usage costs and skills.
 Some people from twitter or huggingface community would argue that we have quite capable open source LLMs now as an alternative to OpenAI hegemony, but still, they are following the trend and are less powerful, plus they require certain skills to handle.
-And while OpenAI models are such success, Microsoft and Google would invest even more into that research, to try and stop them.
+And while OpenAI models are such a success, Microsoft and Google would invest even more into that research, to try and stop them.
 Oh, Meta too, if they finally let the Metaverse go.

 One of the most demanded skills nowadays is writing code – software engineering dominated the tech scene and salaries for the last 20 years.
 With the current state of the coding co-pilots it looks like a good chunk of the boilerplate code soon would be either generated or efficiently fetched and adapted, which would look the same way for a user, saving developers lots of time and maybe taking some job opportunities out of the market.